nineteenss/UE_LocRotAddon/README.md

 ![image](https://github.com/nineteenss/UE_LocRotAddon_README_Assets/blob/main/toolbar_icon.png?raw=true)

-Now that means that we finished the complete installation of addon and plugin for data transfer.
+**Now that means that we have finished the complete installation of addon and plugin process and we're ready for assets data transfer.**

+## Usage: